Rephonic

 View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.

-What guests have appeared on KERA's Think?
+What guests have appeared on Think from KERA?

-Recent guests on KERA's Think include:
+Recent guests on Think from KERA include:

 To view more recent guests and their details, simply upgrade your Rephonic account.
 You'll also get access to a typical guest profile to help you decide if the show is worth pitching.